tavildar/LDPC/README.md

 The figure above shows the performance of LDPC codes for various rates and constellation choices over AWGN channel.

-The results are based on 50K runs.
+The results are using LdpcC code, and are based on 50K runs.

 Runtime performance C and MATLAB
 -----